“Fast is fine, but accuracy is everything” – Wyatt Earp.

-What Wyatt Earp said about gunfights in the Wild West strangely applies to Big Data / Hadoop / IoT movement that is equally wild!
-In their 2015 Big Data market update, Forbes confirmed that quality of data is the biggest problem in developing big data applications.
+What Wyatt Earp said about gunfights in the Wild West strangely applies to the Big Data / Hadoop / IoT movement that is equally wild!
+In their 2015 Big Data market update, Forbes confirmed that data quality is the biggest problem in developing big data applications.

-Initial enthusiasm in enterprises about Big Data / Hadoop / IoT / M2M etc. fizzles out quickly as the stakeholders get frustrated about poor quality of data and resulting analytics.
+Initial enthusiasm in enterprises about Big Data / Hadoop / IoT / M2M, etc., fizzles out quickly as the stakeholders get frustrated about the poor quality of data and resulting analytics.

-In my last 3 implementations of streaming data, IoT on HBase platform, I observed a consistent pattern of data quality issues.
-We implemented a data quality measurement framework for streaming data which I will describe in this blog.
-This framework is built on dimensions of data quality which is define by DAMA (Data Management Association)
+In my last 3 implementations of streaming data IoT on the HBase platform, I observed a consistent pattern of data quality issues.
+We implemented a data quality measurement framework for streaming data, which I will describe in this blog.
+This framework is built on dimensions of data quality, which is defined by the DAMA (Data Management Association)

-In case of streaming data, timeliness assumes highest significance.
-A particular sensor may stop sending data for few hours and then suddenly send backlog of data.
-This results in late arrival of data.
-Another case we observed is ‘out of sequence data’.
-In an IoT implementation sensors stopped transmitting data for few minutes and then when the issue is resolved, latest data is sent first and then the older data is sent.
+In the case of streaming data, timeliness assumes the highest significance.
+A particular sensor may stop sending data for a few hours and suddenly send a backlog of data.
+This results in the late arrival of data.
+Another case we observed is ‘out of sequence data.’
+In an IoT implementation, sensors stop transmitting data for a few minutes, and then when the issue is resolved, the latest data is sent first, and then the older data is sent.

-Timeliness of High streaming data can be measure as follows:
+The timeliness of High-streaming data can be measured as follows:

-Number of records arriving within given time limit (e.g. 1 minute)
+Number of records arriving within the given time limit (for example, 1 minute)

-Timeliness is most of the times a post facto measurement since the total number of records generated can be measured only after those records are actually loaded in database.
-We measure timeliness by periodically running a script that compares timestamp of record generation at sensor end and timestamp to get load in the database.
+Timeliness is often a post facto measurement since the total number of records generated can be measured only after those records are loaded into the database.
+We measure timeliness by periodically running a script that compares the timestamp of record generation at the sensor end and the timestamp to get load in the database.

-Data completeness can be define as availability of mandatory elements of data.
-Some of the IoT systems transfer data in the form of text files that contain data accumulated at the sensor end over a short period (say 1 minute).
-To ensure completeness of data, a header and footer is in addition to the files.
-Incomplete transmittal of files results in files being transfer to server without a header or footer.
-This is an indication that data the file in question may be lacking completeness.
+Data completeness can be defined as the availability of mandatory elements of data.
+Some IoT systems transfer data in text files that contain data accumulated at the sensor end over a short period (say 1 minute).
+To ensure completeness of data, a header and footer are in addition to the files.
+Incomplete transmittal of files results in files being transferred to the server without a header or footer.
+This indicates that data in the file in question may be lacking completeness.
 We have measured completeness for streaming data as follows: